Goldielockz30/saas-blueprint/README.md

 ## 🛠️ Getting Started Locally

-> 🛠 **Note:** This project starts in the default **PowerShell terminal** for initial folder setup and cloning.
-> But once WSL is installed, all further development should happen inside the **Ubuntu (WSL)** terminal.
+> 🛠 **Note:** All setup is done from inside the **Ubuntu (WSL)** terminal on Windows, or the default terminal on macOS/Linux.
-> This includes running `.sh` (bash) scripts, installing dependencies, running the dev server, and activating Git hooks.

-You can switch terminals in VS Code by clicking the dropdown in the terminal tab and selecting **"WSL: Ubuntu"**.
-If you're using macOS or Linux, your terminal is already Bash-compatible.
+> This ensures Python, npm, and Git hooks are installed in a Linux environment — matching deployment.

 ## ⚙️ Quickstart

-1. Using VS Code, choose where you want your project folder to live and navigate into that folder (e.g. Desktop, Documents, etc.)

-📦 Use a **bash terminal** (e.g. Git Bash, WSL, or the bash shell in VS Code) to run these setup commands.
-You'll return to PowerShell or your usual terminal after the initial setup is complete.
+### 1. Open a WSL Terminal

+In VS Code, open the terminal dropdown and select **"WSL: Ubuntu"**.

 Inside the terminal run: